 5. Medications and Bleeding Gums: Unintended Side Effects:

-Gum bleeding is made more likely by a number of drugs, including antiplatelet and blood thinners.
+Gum bleeding is made more likely by several drugs, including antiplatelet and blood thinners.
 These medications are essential for treating a variety of medical issues, but they may prevent blood from clotting properly.

 If you are taking medications that contribute to bleeding gums, it is important to inform your dentist, who can provide guidance on preventive measures and suitable oral care practices.